 22.1 Assignment by Seller.
 This Agreement may not be assigned by Seller without the prior written consent of Purchaser, which shall not be unreasonably withheld.

 22.2 Assignment by Purchaser.
-This Agreement or any right or obligation contained herein may be assigned, from time to time, by Purchaser without Seller’s consent to:
+This Agreement or any right or obligation contained herein may be assigned, from time to time, by Purchaser or Agent without Seller’s consent to:

 (i) Agent (in the case of an assignment by Purchaser) or an Affiliate of either WestLB or Agent;